michaellperry/jinaga/README.md

 }
 ```

 When a fact matching the template is found, we want to call a function.
-We'll watch the query, and call a function when the results change.
+We'll watch the template, and call a function when the results change.

 ```JavaScript
 function taskAdded(task) {